-An old fossil get a placement: the fossil hominid Gigantopithecus blacki was closely related to modern orangutan [Denmark-Spain, November 2019]
+An old fossil got a placement: the fossil hominid Gigantopithecus blacki was closely related to modern orangutan [Denmark-Spain, November 2019]

 In human evolution, two major groups of human ancestors should not be confused: hominins and hominids.

-Hominids are the larger group of primates than hominins that includes both modern and extinct great apes.
-One hominid fossil, found in Southeast Asia 1935, was a particular riddle to the specialists because no skeleton or complete skull fragments were found – only several jawbones and teeth.
+Hominids are a larger group of primates than hominins, including modern and extinct great apes.
+One hominid fossil, found in Southeast Asia in 1935, was a particular riddle to the specialists because no skeleton or complete skull fragments were found – only several jawbones and teeth.

-Based on the few data the biologists had, it was inferred that this particular primate was a literal giant – more than 3 meters in height.
+Based on the biologists’ data, it was inferred that this particular primate was a giant – more than 3 meters in height.
 The fossil was named Gigantopithecus blacki.